Quasiregular mappings between equiregular SubRiemannian manifolds

 \subsection{Definition of a quasiregular mapping}

-Recall that a map $f:M\to N$ is said to be a \textit{branched cover} if it is continuous, discrete and open.
-Recall also that a mapping $f:X\to Y$ between topological spaces is \textit{discrete} if each fiber is a discrete set in $X$, \ie for all $y\in Y$, $f^{-1}(y)$ is a discrete set in $X$, and is \textit{open} if it maps open set in $X$ onto open set in $Y$.
-For a branched cover $f:M\to N$, the \textit{linear dilatation} of $f$ at $x\in M$ is defined to be
+Recall that a map $f\colon M\to N$ between two equiregular subRiemannian manifolds of homogeneous dimension $Q\geq 2$ is said to be a \textit{branched cover} if it is continuous, discrete, open and sense-preserving.
+Here a mapping $f\colon X\to Y$ between topological manifolds is \textit{discrete} if each fiber is a discrete set in $X$, \ie for all $y\in Y$, $f^{-1}(y)$ is a discrete set in $X$, and is \textit{open} if it maps open set in $X$ onto open set in $Y$, and is \textit{sense-preserving} if the local index (or degree) at each image point is positive (see \cite{hr02} for a detailed introduction).